Slip (album): Critical reception

 Slip received generally positive reviews upon release.
-Writing for the music press, Lincoln Ellis stated that "the first 10 seconds" of Slip proved Quicksand had "become masters in the art of loud, grungy, noise rock", praising the precision of their performance as a defining strength.
+Writing for the Star-Gazette, Lincoln Ellis stated that "the first 10 seconds" of Slip proved Quicksand had "become masters in the art of loud, grungy, noise rock", praising the precision of their performance as a defining strength.
 He contrasted this with the perceived sloppiness of many noise-oriented bands, concluding that "the smells coming out of Quicksand's kitchen do more than tantalize, they satisfy."
 Bill Pahnelas of the Richmond Times-Dispatch wrote that although Schreifels' vocals were "more emotion-wracked and frantic than decipherable", Quicksand "sound[ed] convincing" due to "the crisp interplay of a pair of guitars and a chunky rhythm section".

 Some critics were more divided.
 Simon Ashberry writing for the Telegraph & Argus described Slip as "an intriguing blend of old-style hardcore American rock and the kind of air-brushed distortion which has become the hallmark of the Nirvana generation".
 He wrote that Quicksand were "bursting with ideas", but that their sound "seems hampered by doubt over whether they actually want to make the all-out gritted teeth approach or add a more commercial sheen".
-Chicago Tribune's Brenda Herrmann wrote that Quicksand's "hard-core sound gets sunk in the same trap as Henry Rollins—their wordiness ends up bogging down the music".
+The Chicago Tribune's Brenda Herrmann wrote that Quicksand's "hard-core sound gets sunk in the same trap as Henry Rollins—their wordiness ends up bogging down the music".
 She noted that "when the melodies and feelings come together, it works", but added that "too many songs, especially 'Freezing Process' and 'Unfulfilled', simply become bass beats set to rhythmless ranting".